November 14, 2016

 EVE-Central API is now running on Spray, Akka, built with Scala

 The EVE-Central API service was refactored on top of a new framework, both as an aid to scale (for performance reasons), and an exercise in using new tools for web development.
 Except for a few growing pains, the stack has been reliable and performant.
 The bits and pieces that made this possible: Scala - A static typed JVM-targeted language with a very good mix of functional programming.
 Often compared to OCaml and F#, where it shares a lot of similarity.
+The JVM platform gives a lot of run time performance and a huge software library, but the Java language is hobbled by years of mismanagement (see C# for something not hobbled by Sun).
+Enter Scala - fast, type safe, expressive, and generally fun to work in.
+(I still love Python too, for those of you keeping score).
 Read more

 June 22, 2011